 Furniture Design & Making 1

-Learn an amazing craft and explore your creativity through the skills and techniques taught on the Furniture Design and Making Year 1 course.
-The course develops core skills with hand tools, power tools and woodworking machinery to build your craftsmanship.
-Life drawing, technical graphics and computer aided design classes complement the practical activities such as wood machining, CNC routing and laser cutting.
+Learn an amazing craft and explore your creativity through the skills and techniques of fine furniture making.
+Workshop based learning develops competence with hand tools, power tools and woodworking machinery.
+Life drawing, technical graphics and computer aided design classes support the design process.

 QQI Level 5